cheshire-cat-ai/vscode-extension/README.md

 - `CheshireCatAI.BaseUrl`: connection URL.
 Default to `localhost`.
 - `CheshireCatAI.Port`: connection port.
 Default to `1865`.
 - `CheshireCatAI.WebsocketPath`: Language Model to use to comment the code.
 Default to `ws`.
+- `CheshireCatAI.Secure`: Set a secure connection for websocket and endpoints.
+Default to `false`.
 - `CheshireCatAI.AuthKey`: Personal key to authenticate the Cheshire Cat endpoints. **(Optional)**

 The extension automatically reads the language model settings from the Cat.